ScottSyms/RustAISe/README.md

 ### Matching messages

-### Arc Mutexes and Hashmaps
+### Arc Mutexes and Hash maps
 Assembling multiline messages in multiple threads requires caching sentence fragments in a shareable way.
-This program uses a shared hashmap wrapped in a mutex to hold sentence fragments.
+This program uses a shared hash-map wrapped in a mutex to hold sentence fragments.
 Again
 ```
     // Initiate Hashmaps for multisentence AIS messages
     // These are wrapped by ARC and Mutexes for use under multithreading.